 - it is good practice for an organisation to cover any expenses you incur as a result of your involvement and to offer you a payment – you should not be left out of pocket as a result of becoming actively involved in research

-- the organisation offering involvement should provide you with clear written information about the nature of the involvement, the duration and frequency of involvement, the amount they are offering you and what expenses they will cover
+- the organisation offering involvement should provide you with clear written information about the nature of the involvement, the duration and frequency of involvement, the amount they are offering you and which expenses they will cover

 - if you are receiving state benefits, receiving any form of payment may affect your benefit claim, and therefore it is vital that you also get expert advice from a benefits advisor regarding your personal circumstances

 - it is your choice whether or not you accept payment for involvement in research

 - receiving payment of a fee for involvement is likely to have implications for you if you are currently employed, unemployed, receiving state benefits or retired – this is because the payment you receive will be treated as earnings

 Section 1 - What do we mean by public involvement in research?